SchwabenCode/MicroCQRS/README.md

 Due to this disadvantages it is not recommand to encompass the whole application by CQRS.
 Check twice if CQRS is really usefull for the specific implementation.

-## For which kind of application of application parts CQRS is recommended?
+## For which kind of application / application parts CQRS is recommended?
-- It is recommended for application with a huge difference in amount betweenread and write operations like a huge online shop
+- It is recommended for application with a huge difference in amount between read and write operations like a huge online shop
-- TDB
+- *add here more reasons and examples soon*

 # NuGet
 The core project is available on NuGet